-When ever one of the girls demands more than just a secret liaison in his office, or who ever threatens the silent contract Tiger has with his wife, the sort of freedom, the secret indulgence he feels entitled to have, objectifying the girls he was meant to mentor, they have to be silenced, therefor killed.
-They are merely ‘honeys’ accessible for his sexual gratification only.
+Whenever one of the girls demands more than just a secret liaison in his office, or whoever threatens the silent contract Tiger has with his wife, the sort of freedom, the secret indulgence he feels entitled to have, objectifying the girls he was meant to mentor, they have to be silenced, therefor killed.
+They are mere ‘honeys’ accessible for his sexual gratification only.

 To Tiger, women only excel as objects for sexual usage.
 Whereas, boys could expand their imaginations and flex their strengths in sports and intellectual endeavors.
 We see this in Tiger’s interactions with his students.
-It appears very black and white in Tiger McDrew’s fundamental understanding of gender roles and identity as he is an alpha male in a society of women who are starting to self express themselves all over the place.
-Coming of age in a post Free Love society, like the metamorphosis into butterflies.
-‘Painted Ladies’ a certain variety of butterfly.
+It appears very black and white in Tiger McDrew’s fundamental understanding of gender roles and identity as he is an alpha male in a society of women who are starting to self-express themselves all over the place.
+Coming of age in a post-Free Love society is like the metamorphosis into butterflies.
+‘Painted Ladies’ is a certain variety of butterflies.

 What’s interesting to note is that the environment, the atmosphere of the high school campus with these young nymphets fluttering around gives the impression that Vadim is trying to expose the dichotomy of the male exploitation of the female body, and the girls themselves as the exploiters.
 It is an intricate system of archetypes.
 And not an easy one to disassemble as you cannot blame the girls for their own deaths.
 Can you blame the victims?

-The film celebrates the glorious All-American past time of Pom Poms and The Gridiron.
-The sweat of heroic athleticism as patriotism, and the cosmetic appearances of morality of the middle class, while the hedonism left over from the sexual revolution of the 60s bleeds under neath the suburban pall.
-The uncomfortable friction and hostility of conformity vs freedom to express oneself, and the backlash of self indulgence in an unforgiving cultural undercurrent of conservatism.
+The film celebrates the glorious All-American pastime of Pom Poms and The Gridiron.
+The sweat of heroic athleticism as patriotism, and the cosmetic appearances of the morality of the middle class, while the hedonism left over from the sexual revolution of the 60s bleeds underneath the suburban pall.
+The uncomfortable friction and hostility of conformity vs freedom to express oneself, and the backlash of self-indulgence in an unforgiving cultural undercurrent of conservatism.

-The 60’s and early 70s was a time where there was an urge to ‘find oneself’ a period of societal change.
+The ’60s and early 70s were a time when there was an urge to ‘find oneself’ a period of societal change.
 Political and Social groups were trying to influence and shake up the ‘status quo.’